JoseluGames/Python-Test/README.md

 For shortening the URLs I decided to simply get a hash of the url and use part of it (The first 8 hex chars should be fine).
 This makes it pretty simple to generate those short urls but means that I have to store the short_url -> url relation on a database.
 Thinking of ways to simply encode the long url into a shorter version in a way that can be decoded would reduce costs as it would remove the need for a database, but for the provided example the hash approach should be enough.

 For the database I decided to go with SQLite for the sake of simplicity.

+I decided to run the input URLs through a validation step to make sure they are valid URLs.
+This simplifies the redirection step.